You've seen Memphis Evans all over this site.

 Memphis and I together are

 Great Uncle Helmer.
-With fifteen years and twenty-seven double-platinum albums behind us,
+With twenty years and twenty-seven double-platinum albums behind us,

 this is the acoustic geek-rock duo at its best.